TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Account.getQueries()

-Returns an [async iterator](#async-iterator) wover the accessible queries that belong to the account.
+Returns an [async iterator](#async-iterator) over the accessible queries that belong to the account.

 ##### Access restrictions